Written for those who are

 ALL THE BEST NOEL

-Ive received your book Metalboats and studyplanes of Spray 28 and Tom Tumb 26.
+Ive received your book Metal boats and study plane of Spray 28 and Tom Tumb 26.
 That book

-the best and eduCATAMARANing internet sites on the web.
+the best and educating internet sites on the web.
 Best regards from north of Sweden

 Bruce, Your book "Metal Boats" is packed to the brim with very useable

 information.
 I would recommend it to anyone building a boat in ANY

 material.Thanks for your time ..Scott A.Ochocki

 ...
 I thought this a good time to write an 'Author's review'.
 Over the

 past few months I have received hundreds of emails from customers expressing